Pension Scheme in UK Law

 • Chancery Division

 A decision to have a pension scheme and the consequential decisions about the structure and design of the scheme are matters for the employer, or at least matters primarily for the employer.
+If the scheme is to have a pension trust fund there will be trustees, but the design of the scheme is still a matter for the employer, not for the trustees.
 This is not to say that the trustees are compelled to accept the employer's design.
-If the trustees object to it they cannot be compelled to join in executing the Deed and Rules.

 • National Grid Company Plc v Mayes and Others International Power Plc (formerly National Power Plc) v Healy and Others